 The job market is incredibly competitive, and making your resume stand out above the rest is an extremely challenging task.
 The best way to accomplish this is by recording a video resume.

-While cover letters and printed resumes are still widely used, video resumes have been advancing into the job market.
+While cover letters and printed resumes are still widely used, a video resume have been advancing into the job market.

 A video resume, if done tactfully, could be your golden ticket to landing your dream job.